-An Taoiseach and leader of Fianna Fáil Charles Haughey dissolves the Dáil and declares a general election.
+An Taoiseach and leader of Fianna Fáil Charles Haughey dissolves the Dáil and a general election is declared.

-Seán Duignan talks to Charles Haughey about whether the time is right for a general election and about if the election will be fought on 'bread and butter' economic issues or on Northern Ireland.
+Seán Duignan talks to Charles Haughey about whether the time is right for a general election and about if it will be fought on 'bread and butter' economic issues or on Northern Ireland.

 Haughey believes that Ireland could handle a general election at any time describing its parliamentary democracy as